starverte/sparks-events/README.md

     Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

-    You should have received a copy of the GNU General Public License along with Events.
+    You should have received a copy of the GNU General Public License along with Sparks Events.
 If not, see <http://www.gnu.org/licenses/>.